NishchayAnand/software-engineering/Backend Engineering/Java Persistence with Hibernate/What is @Transactional?.md

 Use it on service-layer methods that call repositories so you get consistent reads, automatic rollback on runtime exceptions, and optional optimizations (`readOnly = true)`.

+> **IMPORTANT:** The ordering inside the same transaction is largely a matter of semantics/readability.

+---

+If the constraint violation is detected at the commit-time flush, the exception is thrown when the transaction is committing.
+That means:

+- If you expect to handle it inside the same transactional method, it may be too late (transaction is rolling back).

+- The exception will bubble out of the transactional boundary (e.g., to controller) as a `DataIntegrityViolationException` or wrapped in a `TransactionSystemException`.

 ---
 ### @Transactional(readOnly = true)